Frequently Asked Questions

 Interns generally work 40-50 hours per week, typically being on-site from approximately 8 or 9 AM to 4 or 5 PM Monday through Friday.
 This estimate includes all core and elective rotations, meetings, administrative activities, and didactics.
-The internship faculty value balance, and support the notion that interns participate in interests and activities outside of work.
+The internship faculty value balance, and support the notion that interns have commitments, interests and activities outside of work.
 The total number of clock hours required for the year of internship is 2000, and a minimum of 500 patient contact hours is required for the year.

 Are interns expected to work on the weekends?

 No, interns are not on-call or expected to work at night or on the weekends.
 Interns have pagers and are on-call only during the work day.
-Interns are normally performing clinical activity only when faculty supervision is present on-site.
-Work is not ordinarily taken home for confidentiality purposes and is not necessary since the rotation supervisors make the effort to see that time is allotted during the regular work day to complete documentation.
+Work related to patient care is not taken home to protect patient confidentiality.

 Are post-doc positions available upon graduation from the internship program?

 Yes, there are post-doctoral fellowship positions available.
-Currently, there is a pediatric and adult post-doc available in neuropsychology in the Department of Psychiatry and Neurology.
+Currently, there are pediatric and adult post-doctoral positions available in neuropsychology in the Department of Psychiatry and Neurology.
 Two post-doctoral fellowships in Autism are available at Riley Hospital.